A vivarium is a true naturalistic slice of life.

-> Read more: Terrarium Plants Index
+> Read more: The Ultimate Terrarium Plants Guide.

 To create a true sense of scale you’ll want to plant the largest species at the back and the smallest species near the front.
 Beyond that, the (miniature) world in front of you is your oyster!